huplay/demo-LLM-zoo-java/README.md

 ## Usage ##

+Actually there are two applications.
+The launcher app implements the model selection, which opens the main app in a separate window.

+It is necessary to setup the correct heap size (memory) for the main app, which depends on the selected model.

-The app shows a prompt, where you can provide a text:
+The main app shows a prompt, where you can provide a text:

 ```Input text:```